ept/crdt-website/pages/implementations.md

 * [GUN](https://gun.eco/) ([GitHub](https://github.com/amark/gun))
   is a graph CRDT implemented in JavaScript, using WebRTC networking.
   It includes public-key-based user authentication and encryption.

+* [kappa-db](https://github.com/kappa-db/) is a JavaScript library for building your own CRDTs over append-only log architectures, with a reference implementation for [Dat](https://docs.datproject.org/)'s Hypercore data structure.
+Sort of a 'build-your-own' Automerge library.

 * [Replicated Object Notation](http://replicated.cc/) (RON) is a data format for encoding CRDT operations, implemented in